Syndica/sig/src/gossip/readme.md

 #### `GossipShards`

 The `GossipShards` struct stores hash values based on the first `shard_bits` of a hash value (similar to the `GossipFilterSet` structure and the `mask_bits`).
-Whenever we insert a new value in the `GossipTable`, we insert its hash into the `CrdsShard` structure.
+Whenever we insert a new value in the `GossipTable`, we insert its hash into the `GossipShard` structure.

-To store these hashes efficiently we use an array of HashMaps (`shards = [4096]AutoArrayHashMap(usize, u64),`) where `shards[k]` includes CrdsDataWithSignatures which the first `shard_bits` of their hash value is equal to `k`.
+To store these hashes efficiently we use an array of HashMaps (`shards = [4096]AutoArrayHashMap(usize, u64),`) where `shards[k]` includes GossipDataWithSignatures which the first `shard_bits` of their hash value is equal to `k`.
 - The keys in the hash map are of type `usize` which is the GossipTable index of the hash.
 - And the values of the hash map are of type `u64` which represents the hash value represented as a `u64`.

-The struct allows us to quickly look up all the CrdsDataWithSignatures whose hash matches a pull request's `mask` (compared to iterating over all the CrdsDataWithSignatures).
+The struct allows us to quickly look up all the GossipDataWithSignatures whose hash matches a pull request's `mask` (compared to iterating over all the GossipDataWithSignatures).

 *Note:* `shard_bits` is a hardcoded constant in the program equal to `12`, so we will have 2^12 = 4096 shard indexes.